Exploring Career Pathways for Delaware’s Young Creatives

 Creatives in Delaware need help to market their work to a broad audience effectively.
 Despite strong local interest in cultural offerings, word-of-mouth promotion is emphasized over social media and digital marketing, and audiences lack access to information about events and activities.

 Ready to take a closer look at Delaware’s creative landscape?
 An exciting feature of the CREATE Plan is our asset map, which provides an interactive visual index of 2,534 creative economy assets across the state.
 The asset map is the ultimate resource for anyone seeking to get to know the creative community and get involved.
-Here are a few ways it can be used:
+Over the past year, the map has been enhanced with American Community Survey data overlays that show creative assets in relation to household income, education, race, and transportation routes.

 Based on data and insights from the full report, the CREATE Plan provides targeted recommendations and actionable steps—for government partners, businesses, nonprofit organizations, and other stakeholders—to help nurture and grow Delaware’s burgeoning creative economy.
 Key recommendations are organized according to the various verticals and opportunities outlined in the report.
 We also encourage you to explore the full report which contains international case studies, considerations for implementation, guidelines for Diversity, Equity, Accessibility, and Inclusion (DEA&I), and benchmark examples for each recommendation.